LBNL-ETA/BEDES-Manager/README.md

 #### PostgreSQL 11.0

-The BEDES Mapping Manager uses PostgreSQL 11.0, which can be running locally or remotely.
+The BEDES Manager uses PostgreSQL 11.0, which can be running locally or remotely.

 Docker is not required to run the BEDES Mapping Manger, but there's `Docker run` commands defined in `/bedes-db/Makefile` which make using the PostgreSQL Docker image easier than setting it up locally.